|Nutrition Facts (per serving)|

 Yukon gold potatoes are not as starchy as russets but not as waxy as red potatoes, making them a great choice for potato salad.
 They hold their shape nicely like red potatoes while absorbing some of the dressing like russets.

-- 1 1/2 tablespoons yellow or Dijon mustard
+1 1/2 tablespoons yellow mustard, or Dijon mustard

 Gather the ingredients.

-Scrub and the potatoes—peeled or not—and cut them into 3/4-inch cubes.
+Scrub potatoes—peeled or not—and cut them into 3/4-inch cubes.

-Add the cubed potatoes to the basket and place the eggs on the potatoes.
+Add cubed potatoes to basket and place eggs on potatoes.

-Secure the lid and make sure the steam release valve is in the sealing position.
-Choose pressure cook (or manual on some models) and set the timer for 3 minutes.
+Secure lid and make sure steam release valve is in sealing position.
+Choose pressure cook (or manual on some models) and set timer for 3 minutes.
 It will take approximately 15 minutes to reach pressure.

 Meanwhile, fill a large bowl with ice and water.

-When the 3 minutes is up, carefully move the steam release valve to the venting position.
-When the float valve drops, remove the lid and transfer the eggs in the ice water.
+When 3 minutes is up, carefully move steam release valve to venting position.
+When float valve drops, remove lid and transfer eggs to ice water.

-Let the potatoes cool in the basket, or spread them out on a sheet of wax paper for faster drying and cooling.
+Let potatoes cool in basket, or spread out on a sheet of wax paper for faster drying and cooling.

-Put the potatoes in a bowl and add the chopped eggs, celery, onion, and chopped pickle with its juice.
+Put potatoes in a bowl and add chopped eggs, celery, onion, and chopped pickle with its juice.
 Toss gently to blend.

-Add the mayonnaise, mustard, and parsley, if using.
+Add mayonnaise, mustard, and parsley, if using.
 Mix well.
 Taste and season with salt and pepper.

-Finish the potato salad with a sprinkling of paprika and extra chopped parsley, if desired.
+Finish potato salad with a sprinkling of paprika and extra chopped parsley, if desired.

 - Safety Tips: Keep potato salad chilled when transporting.
 Ideally, when serving in an outdoor setting, nest the serving bowl in a larger bowl of ice or serve it from a cooler.
 It should be at room temperature for no more than two hours, and only one hour if the temperature is above 90 F.